Chromfalke/RVC-CLI-Inference/README.md

-> :warning: The script is as of yet not functional.
-Development will be slow as I have a lot of other stuff to do at the moment.

 # RVC CLI Inference
 This project provides a simple yet comprehensive wrapper for the cli inference script from the RVC-Project.
 There are a multitude of WebUIs covering the process of training models and performing inference.
 However many of them feel overcomplicated for the relatively simple task of performing inference on an audio file.